 Finally, add grated coconut and give a gentle stir.
 Transfer to the serving bowls and serve hot.

 Cabbage poriyal-Indian style cabbage stir-fry

-- In a pan, add cooking oil, mustard seeds, moong dal.
+- In a pan, add cooking oil, mustard seeds, red chili, split yellow moong bean.

-- Fry until moong dal turns golden brown.
+- Fry until moong bean turns golden brown.

 - Now add shredded cabbage, salt, and water.

 - Simmer the flame, close the lid and cook it for 15 minutes.
 Stir occasionally in between.